 “The Board of Trustees is committed to selecting a CEO who will carry on ARRT’s long tradition of offering high-quality certification and registration,” said ARRT President of the Board Paul Larson, M.D., FACR.
 “One of a Board’s most important duties is to select a CEO to run day-to-day operations and to help the Board set the organization’s strategic direction.
 Having a long lead time allows us to take a deliberate and systematic approach to preparing for a smooth transition and avoiding disruption of ARRT’s important work.”

 The ARRT Board selected Tuft and Associates, in partnership with Association Strategies, Inc., to work with ARRT to develop the job profile, conduct the national search, vet candidates, and coordinate interviews.

 The American Registry of Radiologic Technologists promotes high standards of patient care by recognizing qualified individuals in medical imaging, interventional procedures, and radiation therapy.
-Headquartered in St. Paul, Minn., ARRT evaluates, certifies, and annually registers more than 345,000 radiologic technologists across the United States.
+Headquartered in St. Paul, Minnesota, ARRT evaluates, certifies, and annually registers approximately 350,000 radiologic technologists across the United States.